MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/notifyNewActivity.md

 [!include[cc-beta-prerelease-disclaimer](../../../../../includes/cc-beta-prerelease-disclaimer.md)]

-This method is used to update the unread message count.
+This method is used to update the number of new activities in a particular session.

 ## Syntax